-Capesize index marks biggest weekly loss in nearly 21 years
+CORRECTED-Capesize index marks biggest weekly loss in nearly 21 years

+(Corrects first paragraph to clarify the capesize, and not the main index, marked its biggest weekly loss since March 1999)

-Jan 24 (Reuters) - The Baltic Exchange’s main sea freight index fell to an over three year low on Friday, marking its biggest weekly loss since March 1999.
+Jan 24 (Reuters) - The Baltic Exchange’s main sea freight index fell to an over three year low on Friday, with the capesize segment marking its biggest weekly loss since March 1999.

 * The Baltic index, which tracks rates for capesize, panamax and supramax vessels ferrying dry bulk commodities, fell 19 points, or 3.3%, to 557 — lowest since April 2016.